LeTanque/java-SnackBar/README.md

 # Introduction

-Variations on the Snack Bar Project have been part of Java Education since Java was created.
+Variations on the snackBar.Snack Bar Project have been part of Java Education since Java was created.
 So, we will do one.
 The point is to set up vending machines where a person buys snacks from those machines.

 # Instructions

-## Snack
+## snackBar.Snack

-Snack has fields (so knows)
+snackBar.Snack has fields (so knows)
 * id
 * name
 * quantity
 * cost
 * vending machine id

-Snack has methods (so can)
+snackBar.Snack has methods (so can)
 * set and get id
 * set and get name
 * set and get cost